Iquaridys/Snurf-Corp/README.md

 Donate:
 https://paypal.me/YusronSyauqi

-I know you are smart, I know you like looking for gaps.
-But I beg you to respect me and help me by not stealing or duplicating my application. you can make it, you can steal my idea but don't steal my code or application. thank you.
+I know you are smart.
+But I beg you to respect me and help me by not stealing or duplicating my application. you can make it, you can steal my idea but don't steal my code or application without my permission. thank you.